oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 ![compliance stack](images/stack-security-compliance.png " ")

 For Oracle Databases 12c and 19c, CIS Benchmark is an industry compliance standards that is available out-of-the-box.
-Besides that, DoD'(Department of Defense) Security Technical Implementation Guide (STIG) standard is available out-of-the-box for regulatory requirements.
+Besides that, Department of Defense (DoD) Security Technical Implementation Guide (STIG) standard is available out-of-the-box for regulatory requirements.

 For underlying Linux hosts, built-in SCAP engine enables security standards like STIG, PCI-DSS, HIPAA are available.